-Best practices for the use of regression models is covered in most documents along with techniques for the minimization of bias in the data collection process and approaches to assess sampling, modeling, or other sources of error.
-Few documents discuss research design (particularly the use of RCTs) in much detail.
+Best practices for the use of regression models is covered in most documents, along with techniques for the minimization of bias in the data collection process and approaches to assess sampling, modeling, or other sources of error.
+Few documents discuss research design (particularly the use of randomized controlled trials, or RCTs) in much detail.